Grigory Yavlinsky: Legislation

-Events in Ukraine in 2014 and the war in the Donbass
+Opposition to the Russo-Ukrainian War

 At the end of February 2014 Yavlinsky published in the Russian business daily Vedomosti an article with the heading "Russia is creating a zone of instability around its borders".
 He wrote that a social contract had existed in Ukraine until the end of autumn 2013: the people had been prepared to endure Yanukovych as long as they could see the country moving towards Europe.
 Yavlinsky notes in the article that on the eve of the signing of the EU Association Agreement, it became clear that the European option was not splitting the country: on the contrary, it was bringing people together.
 Notwithstanding all the serious Ukrainian internal drivers of the evolving crisis, it was primarily attributable to developments in Russia:Russia's unnatural refusal to move along the European path implies a rift in the post-Soviet space.
 The Ukrainian crisis is the result of this rift.
 Instead of moving together with Ukraine towards Europe, Russia is trying to draw the country in the diametrically opposing direction.
 Through its renunciation of the European vector, Russia is creating a zone of instability, as virtually all its Western and even southern neighbours are in the final analysis striving for Europe.
 Accordingly, all these countries will have significant forces fighting Russia's plans to hold them back and not let them go.
 Sooner or later the instability caused by this erroneous anti-European course will also come to Russia itself.On 16 March 2014, on the eve of the referendum in Crimea, Yavlinsky published an article in the independent Russian newspaper Novaya Gazeta entitled: "Peace, not war.
 How to achieve the former and prevent the latter".
 In the article, he wrote in particular:The positions and actions of the powers-that-be in Russia in respect of Ukraine and in connection with developments there are a reckless political adventure.

 We believe that it is absolutely unacceptable to even raise the idea of using Russian troops in Ukraine.
 This is the position held by Yabloko.

 We also believe that the separation of Crimea from Ukraine and its annexation is an error at the national level.

 The fundamental goal of such a policy implemented by the leadership of our country is clear.
 This is the positioning of Ukraine as a "failed state", which is popular among the entourage close to the powers that be.
 They tend to believe that it is in Russia's interests to push Ukraine into political degradation and territorial collapse, or to transform it into a puppet state.

 We are convinced that it is in Russia's interests to make an immediate break with such ideology and to bring such policies to an end.